Quick Review of Container Image Creation and Usage #

 docker run -d --memory="512m" --cpus="0.5" nginx:latest

-for more fine-grained control - Get Usage for a Specific Container:
+- Get Usage for a Specific Container:

 docker stats CONTAINER_ID_or_NAME

-Explain the Docker lifecycle #
+Explain the Docker Container Lifecycle #

 Create: